swaldman/logadapter-scala/README.md

 that largely retains the `mlog-scala` API, which I've been happy with.

 Note that `mlog` is itself supported by this project.
-It retains the virtue of letting the back-end be chosen and substituted by external configuration, rather than committing to it in code.
+It retains the virtue of letting the backend be chosen and substituted by external configuration, rather than committing to it in code.
 (In that sense, `mlog` is similar to [slf4j](https://www.slf4j.org/).)